CP Campground Review – James County Island Park, Charleston, SC

 - Site Quality = 4/5

 Very nice sites here, with just one main ding.
 Sites are generally spacious flat, hard-packed dirt sites with large pleasant “sitting areas” containing picnic table and fire pits.
-There are 6 electric/water only sites (32/34/36/38/40/42) which are best-suited for smaller rigs, while the rest are full hookups (50 Amp/water/sewer) and can handle larger rig sizes.
+There are 6 electric/water only sites (#32/#34/#36/#38/#40/#42), some of which are only suitable for smaller rigs, whereas the rest are full hookups (50 Amp/water/sewer) that can handle any rig-size.
 The campground is green & tree’d providing a very natural setting throughout.
 Main ding is that *some* of the sites are definitely more spacious/private than others:

 - Facilities = 5/5